cheqd/node-docs/docs/setup-and-configure/README.md

 ### Operating system

-Our [packaged releases](https://github.com/cheqd/cheqd-node/releases) are currently compiled and tested for `Ubuntu 20.04 LTS`, which is the recommended operating system for installation using interactive installer or binaries.
+Our [packaged releases](https://github.com/cheqd/cheqd-node/releases) are currently compiled for Linux x86_64 and Linux ARM64 systems.
+We carry out our testing on **Ubuntu 20.04 LTS**, with plans to migrate this to Ubuntu 22.04 LTS in the future.

-For other operating systems, we recommend using [pre-built Docker image releases for `cheqd-node`](https://github.com/orgs/cheqd/packages?repo_name=cheqd-node).
+We also offer [pre-built Docker image releases for `cheqd-node`](https://github.com/orgs/cheqd/packages?repo_name=cheqd-node) for those who prefer Docker deployments or for other operating systems.

-We plan on supporting other operating systems in the future, based on demand for specific platforms by the community.

 ### Storage volumes